Chamberlain Field

 Chamberlain Field was an American football stadium in Chattanooga, Tennessee.
 It hosted the University of Tennessee at Chattanooga football team until they moved to Finley Stadium in 1997.
-It officially opened on June 3, 1908, and was named in honor of former University of Chattanooga trustee Hiram S. Chamberlain.
-When it closed, it was the second oldest on-campus college football stadium after Harvard Stadium.
+It officially opened on June 3, 1908, and was named in honor of former University of Chattanooga trustee Hiram Sanborn Chamberlain.
+When it closed, it was the second-oldest on-campus college football stadium after Harvard Stadium.
+In 2011, Chamberlain Field was disassembled, with its materials being used to construct Chamberlain Pavilion.

-The stadium held 10,501 people at its peak and was opened in 1908.
-The Vine Street grandstands were pulled down in 2004, and the Oak street grandstands were torn down in August 2011.
+The stadium held 10,501 people at its peak.
+Its Vine Street and Oak Street grandstands were demolished in 2004 and August 2011 respectively.